Irish Volunteers (18th century): Catholic relief and the suppression of Voluntarism

-The National Volunteers and the path of rebellion
+The National Volunteers and the path to rebellion

 The United Irishmen meanwhile had been driving new recruitment in an attempt to recast the Volunteerism on the lines of the revolutionary French "National Guard".
 In December 1792, a new "National Volunteers" company was formed in Dublin, and reportedly pledged "not [to] lay down until they have obtained the privileges desired by Roman Catholics and a reform of parliament.
 The following month, the Belfast News Letter reported the Reverend Thomas Ledlie Birch, a United Irishman, leading his Presbyterian congregation in Saintfield in unanimous resolve to add 500 of their number "to the National Guards of Ireland".

 When, in May 1794, the Dublin Castle found evidence of communication with the French Directory (implicating Tone among others), the Society of United Irishmen and their guard companies were proscribed.

 In May 1795, a Belfast conference of United societies approved new clandestine system of organisation, through which, in coordination with the Defenders, they were to move toward the ill-fated risings of the spring and summer of 1798.
 The rebellion saw veterans of the Volunteers on either side of a struggle that contributed to the destruction of their common achievement.
 The Constitution of 1782 was upended by the Act of Union 1800.
 The Irish Parliament, in which to protest Grattan made a last appearance, dressed in his Volunteer uniform, was abolished.
 Its still wholly Protestant representation was transferred to Westminster which proceeded to legislate for Ireland as the Parliament of the United Kingdom.